benal20/Agenda.gml/README.md

 # What are Agendas?

-An Agenda is a struct that allows you to schedule and delay the execution of callbacks until after pre-requisites called Todos have been completed.
-Agendas can be chained off of each other, making them especially useful for multi-stage animation systems.

-Agendas have 3 main components:

-- **Resolution** - What happens when the Agenda is resolved.
-- **Todos** - Structs that need to be completed in order for the Agenda to be resolved.
-- **Handler** - A method for creating Todos within an Agenda.
+Agendas are Promise-like struct objects that allow you to easily schedule and chain together callbacks.
+An Agenda is essentially a fancy todo list — Todos get created within a Handler function and may be completed at any time.
+The Agenda is resolved once all created Todos are completed, or immediately if none were created.

 # Using Agendas

 ### Creating Agendas

-Agendas can be created with the `agenda_create(scope, handler, [value])` function.
+Agendas can be created like this `agenda_create(scope, handler, [value])` or this `new Agenda(scope, handler, [value])`.
 <br>Agendas created in this way are handled immediately, meaning their handler is called immediately.
 ```js
 agenda_create(self, function(agenda, value) {